dfrappart/articles/podidentityjourney.md

 ## 9. Conclusion and next steps

-So, if i'm coprrect, chance are the technology seems interesting but there are still some question remaining.
+So, if i'm correct, chance are the technology seems interesting but there are still some question remaining.
 Well that's the case for me atthis point.
 While the architecture and how it's working between the 2 worlds (Azure and Kubernetes) seems clear enough, the impact on how to use it does not seem as clear.
 Also, as presented here, as an OSS, it is not fully supported by Microsoft.